 TWTG (501c4) will develop world-class physical infrastructure and dynamic human capital needed to inspire and implement transformational programming.

 Gwinnett County has a long standing reputation for being proactive, especially when it comes to water.
 The F. Wayne Hill Water Resources Facility, constructed in the early 2000s, is still considered one of the most advanced water reclamation facilities on the Eastern Seaboard.
 The leadership on the County Commission and at the Department of Water Resources started talking about creating a water innovation center several years ago.
 Although it has taken a bit longer than hoped and has gone through iterations, the dream that has become The Water Tower is coming to fruition.

-Over the next several years, development of an innovation campus will become reality.
+The vision of an innovation campus has become reality.
 Testing and demonstrating new technologies has begun at our active demonstration space.
-With a focus on digital technologies, which have an enormous amount of potential to positively impact water utility efficiencies, The Water Tower will be able to visually display results from technologies being demonstrated.
+With a focus on digital technologies, which have an enormous amount of potential to positively impact water utility efficiencies, The Water Tower is able to visually display results from technologies being demonstrated.